orsonteodoro/oiledmachine-overlay/README.md

 *dev-cpp/cppsharp - This one requires llvm from this overlay to install additional headers.
 It was going to be used for NVTT.net but it turns out nvidia-texture-tools has the C# language binding.

-*media-gfx/nvidia-texture-tools - This one builds the C# language binding and nvtt required for monogame.
+*media-gfx/nvidia-texture-tools - This one builds the C# language binding and nvtt native library required for monogame.
+You need to install this one from the repository for monogame to compile correctly.

 TODO (NOT COMMITED):